cfpb/sbl-project/features/features.md

     1. Retrieve institution data by LEI, name, and email domain.

 **Content requirements:**
-- [ ] Inform the user of what they should do if their email domain is not registered with the CFPB (In this instance does the selection have to go to SBL help for review/approval?)
+- [ ] Inform the user of what they should do if their financial institution is not registered with GLEIF (need LEI)
-- [ ] Notification content for each of the possible financial institution association scenarios
+- [ ] Notification content/messaging for each of the possible financial institution association scenarios

 ### Questions
 **What's the UX for a user who cannot self-associate with at least one FI?
 Can they even proceed into the app?**
 - No, their only option is to file an SBL Help ticket or wait for their institution to show up in the system (this would be if they have recently registered with GLEIF).

 **What's the UX for a user who can self-associate with some FIs, but not all?
 Can they go into the app, and subsequent FI associations can just be handled in the **Request changes to user profile** page?**
+- Yes, they could do that.
+Or, in our current design they could also self associate in the "Complete user profile" page

 **Do we need a user-to-fi approval state that's visible to the user?**
 - Waiting-for-approval
 - Approved
+We currently have a success message that shows up the first time a new user is authenticated and completes their user profile.
+We have not discussed an approval state within the context of the "Complete user profile" page or the "Request changes to your user profile" but we should.
+We will probably also need notifications for when a user submits changes to SBH help (clicks "Request changes" button.

 **To what extent can we streamline the process of what HMDA does today?**
 - Auto-create a Salesforce ticket?
 - Proactively call users?
 - _Some_ means of viewing a queue/list of users who've logged in, but cannot use the system due no institution associations.

 **Is the email address used for anything other than associating a user with a financial institution?**
 - Submission confirmations go to the email address on file.